Hallockville Museum Farm

 CLOTHING and FOOTWEAR

-Children will be engaged in outdoor activities and so should be dressed in appropriate clothing and footwear.
+Children will be engaged in outdoor activities and so should be dressed with appropriate clothing and footwear.

 A rain poncho or slicker should be provided in case of inclement weather.